15 Ways to Get Low-Cost or Free Mental Health Care Without Insurance

 Find a center through the Department of Human Services at your state’s government website.

 You can also find services through private nonprofit organizations.
-YMCA offers low-cost/sliding scale behavior health and family services for kids and adults.
+YMCA offers low-cost and sliding scale behavioral health and family services for kids and adults.
+Look for mental health services through your local Y.

 4. Attend a Support Group